 Dalhousie Libraries News - Wednesday, January 13th, 2021

 We are pleased to announce Alanah White is our new Library Services Assistant, based at the W. K. Kellogg Health Sciences Library.
 Alanah first came to the Dal Libraries in February 2020 in a temporary position at the Kellogg.
 Alanah is a graduate of NSCC’s Library & Information Technology Program (2013).
 She has also worked… Read More »

 Dalhousie Libraries News - Friday, January 08th, 2021

 What is a ‘Lunchless Learn’?
-It’s a hands-on tutorial, held around lunchtime, open to all on campus — without the food.
+It’s a hands-on tutorial, held around lunchtime, open to all on campus.
 A GIS, or Geographic Information System, is “a computer system for capturing, storing, checking, integrating, manipulating, analyzing and displaying data relating to positions on earth’s surface.”
-In other words, it’s an easy and fun way… Read More »
+In other words, it’s an easy and fun way to look at… Read More »